dblock/strava-ruby-client/UPGRADING.md

 ### Upgrading to >= 0.5.0

-- lose some words about Strava::Web::Response as return value of get/post/put/delete need to use `.reponse` or `.reponse.body` in order to access the response / response's body
+- lose some words about Strava::Web::Response as return value of get/post/put/delete need to use `.response` or `.response.body` in order to access the response / response's body
 - lose some words about Strava::Api::Pagination as return value of paginations

 ### Upgrading to >= 0.4.0